ringof/toms623/README.md

 Python interface to ACM algorithms 623 and 772 fortran code for triangulation and interpolation on a sphere.

+To install, execute the following command in the directory of the library:
 ````
 sudo python3 setup.py install
 ````